FTAndy/new-blog/pages/posts/system-design-liteweight-lambda.md

 5. the Sandbox process uses a V8 to compile and exec code and return results to the main process
 6. respond with the result to the outbound HTTP proxy and to the client

 Cloudflare didn't open source all components they depend on, the [workerd](https://github.com/cloudflare/workerd?tab=readme-ov-file) lib is a tool to compile and exec Javascript code and offer isolation.
-It is just the V8 part of the architecture.
+It is just the runtime part of the architecture.

-There are still other options in the community not complicate like this.
+There are still other options in the community not complicate.
 Like [isolated-vm](https://github.com/laverdet/isolated-vm), [vm2](https://github.com/patriksimek/vm2), and [v8-sandbox](https://github.com/fulcrumapp/v8-sandbox).
 They are dedicated to different purposes in executing Javascript code on the server side and have their own trade-off.

-- If you want to just exec Javascript code and exclude the network function, [isolated-vm](https://github.com/laverdet/isolated-vm) is a good option.
+- If you want to just exec sync Javascript code, [isolated-vm](https://github.com/laverdet/isolated-vm) is a good option.
-- If you want a simple and easy way to init a new Node.js env, [vm2](https://github.com/patriksimek/vm2) is a good option.
+- If you want a simple and easy way to manage a new Node.js env, [vm2](https://github.com/patriksimek/vm2) is a good option.
 - If you want to use the Cloudflare Javascript standard and make your sandbox lightweight enough, [workerd](https://github.com/cloudflare/workerd?tab=readme-ov-file) is a good option.

 ## Ending